 If your cat has any of these symptoms, it could indicate that your cat is having trouble breathing.
 If any of these symptoms are present, take your cat to a veterinarian immediately to ensure that there are no underlying severe illnesses you haven’t picked up on yet.

-Causes of Abnormal Heavy Breathing in Cats (4 Common Reasons)
+The 4 Reasons of Abnormal Heavy Breathing in Cats

 Many conditions can cause a cat to begin breathing heavily.
 Some are chronic, while others are acute and can be cured.
 The most common causes of labored breathing in cats are respiratory infection, asthma, heartworm, and congestive heart failure.
 Here’s what you need to know about these disorders: